aschonely83/beer_finder/README.md

 ## Usage

-Once installed you can find the name, address, city and state of breweries in the United States.
+Once installed you can find the name, address, city,state and website of breweries in the United States.

 ## Development